AndreaLazzari/AdvancedStatisticForPhysicalAnalysis/README.md

 # AdvancedStatisticForPhysicalAnalysis
-Course of  AdvancedStatisticForPhysicalAnalysis - Year 2021-2022
+Course of Advanced Statistic For Physical Analysis - Year 2021-2022

-# R Programming: advanced statistics and complex systems
 **For a better view of the repository and the R codes it is recommended to use the following link: [R_AdvStatistics_and_ComplexSystems](https://nicolazomer.github.io/R_AdvStatistics_and_ComplexSystems/).**

 ## Content of the repository